A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Onion 42,8 36

-Salted cucumbers 22,24 20
+Pickled cucumbers 22,24 20

-dried mushrooms 9,6 9,6
+Dried mushrooms 9,6 9,6

-A glass of sour cream 26,8 26,8
+Glass of sour cream 26,8 26,8

 Mayonnaise 20 20